cylc/cylc-admin/docs/proposal-skip-mode.md

    The valid configurations would be:
    * `outputs` - Define the outputs to be generated when this task runs in skip mode.
 By default, all required outputs will be generated.
-   * `disable task event handlers` - Disable the event handlers which would normally be called on task lifecycle events.
+   * `enable task event handlers` - Enable the event handlers which would normally be called on task lifecycle events.
 By default event handers will be turned off.